Homepage > Journal > How to present products on product pages?

 • Information on delivery and returns

-• Social Proof (especially regarding user reviews)
+• Social proof (especially regarding user reviews and customer testimonials)

-• Cross-selling.
+• Cross-selling

 These very issues should be optimized first.
 However, the scope of presenting products in an online store is, of course, much broader.

-Product Page in E-Commerce - Konesso.pl
+Product page in e-commerce - Konesso.pl

 An example of a very exhaustive label and product name containing information about the product's category, brand, type, and attributes (weight). | Source: Konesso.pl